itssamuelrowe/Zen/README.md

-# Pulsar
+# PulsarVM

-Pulsar is the reference implementation of the Zen Virtual Machine (ZVM).
+PulsarVM is the reference implementation of the Zen Virtual Machine (ZVM).

 Please explore the following links to find other relevant resources.
  * [Zen](https://github.com/itssamuelrowe/Zen)